 The Scheme is available to Australian citizens and permanent residents.
-To meet the citizenship and permanent residency test for the Scheme, you must be an Australian citizen or permanent resident at your Home Loan Date.
+To meet the citizenship and permanent residency test for the Scheme, you - or both of you if applying jointly - must be an Australian citizen or permanent resident at your Home Loan Date.

-You will not meet this test if at the Home Loan Date:
+You, or both of you if applying jointly, will not meet this test if at the Home Loan Date:

-- you are a temporary resident of Australia (not an Australian citizen or permanent resident) - you were formerly an Australian citizen or permanent resident, but haven't resumed that status, or - you have applied for, are eligible for, or have been approved for Australian citizenship or permanent residency, but haven't yet received your certificate or visa.
+- one or both of you is a temporary resident of Australia (not an Australian citizen or permanent resident) - one is an Australian citizen or permanent resident, but the other isn't - one or both of you were formerly an Australian citizen or permanent resident, but haven't resumed that status, or - one or both of you have applied for, are eligible for, or have been approved for Australian citizenship or permanent residency, but haven't yet received your certificate or visa.

-2.4 Have you saved at least a 2% deposit of the Property Value (but less than 20%)?
+2.4 Have you saved at least a 5% deposit of the Property Value (but less than 20%)?

-The Scheme assists home buyers who have saved a deposit of at least 2% of the Property Value, and less than 20%.
+The Scheme assists home buyers who have saved a deposit of at least 5% of the Property Value, and less than 20%.
 You must use as much of your savings as possible for the deposit, based on your Participating Lender's policies and your financial circumstances.
-If you have 20% or more saved after covering other property purchase costs (e.g., stamp duty, legal fees), then your home loan won't be eligible for the Scheme.
+If you have 20% or more saved after covering other property purchase costs (e.g. stamp duty, legal fees), then your home loan won't be eligible for the Scheme.

 The Scheme is designed to support those who might otherwise be unable to enter or re-enter the housing market.
-It is important that applicants do not restructure their finances in a way that is inconsistent with the intent of the Guarantee.
-This includes where you have a 20% or greater deposit and transfer your cash and/or other assets to another person to meet the deposit criteria.
+It is important that applicants do not restructure their finances in a way that is inconsistent with the intent of the Guarantee This includes where you have a 20% or greater deposit and transfer your cash and/ or other assets to another person to meet the deposit criteria.

-2.5 Do you hold an interest in property in Australia?
+2.5 Have you held an interest in property in the last 10 years?